RobotLocomotion/drake/tools/workspace/README.md

 * open a pull request with the WIP patch for that one specific external;

-* entire that the Jenkins output shows the problem (e.g., trigger any extra non-default builds that failed);
+* ensure that the Jenkins output shows the problem (e.g., trigger any extra non-default builds that failed);

 * assign it to the feature owner associated with that external (to find out who